Jash-2000/Customized-Word2Vec/README.md

 -> Optimizer used is SGD.

--> Other that the main code ipynb, entire training corpus and testing corpus (numpy array) of reuters dataset <b>(ca be downloaded directly from here)</b>, I have included an example directory where I have applied my code base.
+-> Other that the main code ipynb, entire training corpus and testing corpus (numpy array) of reuters dataset <b>(ca be downloaded directly from [here]())</b>, I have included an example directory where I have applied my code base.

+For more information, please refer to the project report uploaded.

 ---
 ## The Example folder contains :